Laurent-Désiré Kabila: Presidency (1997–2001)

-Kabila had been a committed Marxist, but his policies at this point were social democratic.
+Kabila had previously been a committed Marxist, but his policies at this point were social democratic.
 He declared that elections would not be held for two years, since it would take him at least that long to restore order.
 While some in the West hailed Kabila as representing a "new breed" of African leadership, critics charged that Kabila's policies differed little from his predecessor's, being characterised by authoritarianism, corruption, and human rights abuses.
 As early as late 1997, Kabila was being denounced as "another Mobutu".
 Kabila was also accused trying to set up a personality cult.
 Mobutu's former minister of information, Dominique Sakombi Inongo, was retained by Kabila; he branded Kabila as "the Mzee," and created posters reading "Here is the man we needed" (Voici l'homme que nous avions besoin) appeared all over the country.

-By 1998, Kabila's former allies in Uganda and Rwanda had turned against him and backed a new rebellion of the Rally for Congolese Democracy (RCD), the Second Congo War.
+By 1998, Kabila's former allies in Uganda and Rwanda had turned against him and backed a new rebellion of the Rally for Congolese Democracy (RCD) and the Movement for the Liberation of the Congo (MLC).
 Kabila found new allies in Angola, Namibia and Zimbabwe, and managed to hold on in the south and west of the country and by July 1999, peace talks led to the withdrawal of most foreign forces.